-There is no “one-size fits all” solution when it comes to planetary astrophotography.
+There is no “one-size-fits-all” solution when it comes to planetary astrophotography.
 Some cameras are better at capturing a dramatic landscape image at dusk with Venus rising overhead.
-Others were designed to get a closer look at the polar ice caps of Mars’ surface.
+Others were designed to get a closer look at the polar ice caps of Mars’s surface.

 Here are a few options to consider when selecting a camera to be used for photographing planets.

-For wide angle photos photos of planets in the night sky, a DSLR camera is best.
+For wide-angle photos of planets in the night sky, a DSLR camera is best.
 A DSLR allows you to have full manual control of your camera settings from aperture to exposure length.

 Also, a DSLR gives you the opportunity to photograph planets at different focal lengths using interchangeable lenses.
 Remember, anything with a focal length longer than about 24mm will begin to show star trailing in an exposure longer than about 15-seconds.

 It is also possible to take pictures of the planets at high magnification using a DSLR camera and Barlow lens in your telescope, as described in this informative article by Sky and Telescope.
 However, a DSLR is probably not the best choice for this type of planetary photography.
 A dedicated astronomy camera like the ZWO ASI290MM mini is a more practical choice.